AndreaScacchi/La-Bottega-Creations/README.md

 Finally, I created also a contact section with a video background.
 However, there is an issue with several devices, like Iphone, where the video is blocked, or you can't see it.

 This site is continuously under construction to provide the best user experience.
 More features will be add in future.

+Here is the link to the site [La Bottega Creations](https://la-bottega-creations.netlify.app/)